NehalSinghal/beautifulmindmaps/index.md

 5. Two types of analyses - **Comparative for collective** and Evolution for **Single Individual**.
     - Comparative is for large number of people.
 Example: One incident being reported by different persons, people will make maps differently.
 Centre, branches, leaves will contain different information revealing valuable insights about those who made the mind maps.
     - Single Individual: Evolution.
 Initial.
 Over a period of time.
 6. However a convention can be developed like Visual Facilitation Cookbook or similar handbooks for **uniformity, benchmarking and comparison**, such as capital letter for emphasis, bold and italics etc..
-This will be easy for comparison.
+This will facilitate comparison.

 ![bmmi](bmmi.jpg)